UniBee-Billing/unibee-admin-portal/README.md

 # Unibee-merchant-portal
 The most advanced open-source billing software designed specifically for SaaS businesses.
 UniBee offers a user-friendly and cost-effective alternative to closed-source, expensive, and complex solutions like Recurly, Chargebee, and Paddle.

-This project is a single-page web application that allows users to manage their subscription plans, customers, and invoices.
+This project is a single-page WEB application which is Front-end of UniBee billing admin management system.

 ## Prerequisites
 - Nodejs 18+